callisto-lang/drifblim/README.md

 # Drifblim

 [Drifblim](https://wiki.xxiivv.com/drifblim) is a uxntal assembler, written in [Uxntal](https://wiki.xxiivv.com/site/uxntal.html).

-It's meant to be as simple an assembler as I could possibly make it.
+It is meant to be as small as it could possibly be made.
 The goal would be for it to be in the 1kb range.
 It will not support macros and includes.
+Instead, a pre-processor rom might be considered.

+_Drifblim is strong enough to lift Pokémon or people but has no control over its flight.
+This causes it to drift with the wind and end up anywhere._

 ## Build